51st-Vfw/MissionEditing-Index/documentation/me_workflow.md

 The `scripts\` subdirectory of a mission directory contains the scripts that support the workflow.
 All scripts are run from the root of the mission directory using a shell such as `cmd.exe` in Windows.
-Scripts will also support a `--help` command line argument to output some usage infomration.
+The scripts support a `--help` command line argument to output usage and help infomration.

 The workflow relies on two main scripts: `sync.cmd` and `build.cmd`.
 Generally speaking, `sync.cmd` moves data from the `.miz` package to the mission directory while `build.cmd`